taniaor/Notes-App/README.md

 # Notes App
-Created using Swift and is for the iOS
+Created using Swift, works for iOS